Battle of Grozny (August 1996)

-In the Battle of Grozny of August 1996, also known as Operation Jihad or Operation Zero Option, when Chechen fighters regained and then kept control of Chechnya's capital Grozny in a surprise raid.
-The Russian Federation had conquered the city in a previous battle for Grozny that ended in February 1995 and subsequently posted a large garrison of federal and republican Ministry of the Interior (MVD) troops in the city.
+The Battle of Grozny of August 1996, also known as Operation Jihad or Operation Zero Option, when Chechen fighters regained and then kept control of Chechnya's capital Grozny in a surprise raid.
+Russian federal forces had captured the city in a previous battle that ended in February 1995, and subsequently posted a large garrison of federal and republican Ministry of the Interior (MVD) troops in the city.

-The much smaller Chechen forces infiltrated Grozny and either routed the MVD forces or split them into many pockets of resistance.
-Chechen fighters then beat back the Russian Ground Forces units that had been sent to eject the fighters and rescue their own trapped forces.
+The much smaller Chechen forces infiltrated Grozny and either routed the MVD forces or split them into many pockets of encirclement.
+Chechen fighters then beat back the Russian Ground Forces units that had been sent to expel the fighters and rescue their own trapped forces.
 The final result was a ceasefire that effectively ended the First Chechen War of 1994–1996.

 Background

 In July 1996, the Russian leadership abandoned the uneasy peace process in Chechnya and resumed large-scale military operations.
 Between July 9 and July 16, 1996, Russian forces attacked Chechen bases in the foothills and mountains in the south of the Chechen Republic.
 On July 20, Russian forces launched a large-scale campaign to pacify the southern highlands, moving most of their combat troops there.

 On August 6, the very day of the offensive, Russian forces began a major operation in the village of Alkhan-Yurt by moving 1,500 paramilitary Internal Troops and pro-Moscow Chechen policemen of Doku Zavgayev's government out of Grozny.